 Internship: House Judiciary Committee

-Roberts is a rising second year law student at Harvard Law School.
-Throughout his undergraduate career, Roberts supplemented his political science degree with a wide array of government internship experiences.
-In the spring of 2018, Roberts worked on the House Committee on Oversight and Government Reform, where he contributed to hearing proposals and congressional delegation preparations for the Subcommittee on National Security.
-During the fall of 2017, Roberts worked at the U.S. Embassy in Tanzania while simultaneously volunteering at an international health NGO to conduct a health study on Tanzanian hospital conditions.
-Roberts has also interned in multiple congressional district offices, a state senate office, and for HSBC international bank.
-Along with his government experience, Roberts founded and operated his own boat detailing business in Long Island, New York, for three years.
+Oliver Roberts is a rising second year law student at Harvard Law School.
+Throughout his undergraduate career, he supplemented his political science degree with a wide array of government internship experiences.
+In the spring of 2018, he worked on the House Committee on Oversight and Government Reform, where he contributed to hearing proposals and congressional delegation preparations for the Subcommittee on National Security.
+During the fall of 2017, Oliver worked at the U.S. Embassy in Tanzania while simultaneously volunteering at an international health NGO to conduct a health study on Tanzanian hospital conditions.
+He has also interned in multiple congressional district offices, a state senate office, and for HSBC international bank.
+Along with his government experience, Oliver founded and operated his own boat detailing business in Long Island, New York, for three years.

 Hometown: Arlington, Virginia